 The Sacco has the main objective of helping its members who desire to improve themselves, build assets or their businesses by giving them economic empowerment.

-It also promotes saving among members by providing them with an opportunity to accumulate funds through savings and availing of affordable loans with low-interest rates.
+It also promotes saving among members by providing them with an opportunity to accumulate funds through savings and availing of affordable loans such as ussd loans, salary advance with low-interest rates.

 Why Join United Women Sacco?